 Abbey Creek Vineyard, also in the lush Willamette Valley is owned and operated by Bertony Faustin.
 Bertony, an engaging Board Director on the Oregon Wine Board, became the first Black winemaker in the state in 2008, and makes his wine in North Plains.
 Bertony recognizes his contribution as critical to winemaking in Oregon, but as he says, “It’s great that I’m the first, but more important I’m not the last.”

 Bertony also produced the documentary Red, White and Black which chronicles the experiences of five minority winemakers in Oregon and hopes the film works to change the perception of the American winemaker.
-Now through July 19, Travel Oregon is underwriting a free stream of the documentary by using this code travel2or here.

 On his success, Bertony says if his wines didn’t work out, he would have grown raisins.
 He came to Oregon ready for a change, the tragedy of his father’s death was the catalyst that spurred this former anesthesia tech to build something for himself.
 He felt he was living too comfortably, not up to the standard of his father, Bertony Faustin Sr., a Haitian immigrant who moved his family up to Brooklyn.